Collective or Class Actions and Claims Aggregation in the United States

 Practical trends in US antitrust class actions

-Over recent years, US antitrust class actions have also grown more complex, and motions for class certification rely on economic modelling and the testimony of economic experts.
+Over recent years, US antitrust class actions have also grown more complex, and motions for class certification now rely on economic modelling and the testimony of economic experts.
 Given the significance of transactional data to pursuing and defending antitrust actions, both plaintiffs and defendants tend to hire economists at the early stages of an action.
-Economists analyse the transactional data discovered from defendants, plaintiffs and third parties, and investigate what other variables (besides collusion) may have led to price changes.
-Plaintiffs’ counsel often consult with an economist before filing a complaint, although they may ultimately hire a different economist as an expert to submit a report in connection with their motion for class certification.
+Economists analyse the transactional data obtained through discovery, and investigate what other variables (besides collusion) may have led to price changes.
+Plaintiffs’ counsel often consult with an economist before filing a complaint, and may hire multiple economists as experts to submit reports in support of their motion for class certification.
 Defendants also engage economists, often collectively in a joint defence group, to assist in obtaining and analysing affirmative evidence to try to show that there was no overcharge or no pass-on through the supply chain.
 Experts guide on what discovery to seek.
 Third-party discovery – including data, declarations, and depositions – generally requires the filing of subpoenas and time to negotiate over the proper scope of the discovery sought and the burdens of complying, so parties find it advisable to seek assistance from economic experts as soon as practicable.

 As parties are preparing their certification or opposition papers, including expert submissions, they should keep in mind that the sheer volume of materials can be overwhelming for a court.
 With expert evidence crucial to proving a case, it is becoming increasingly common for parties to antitrust class actions to file Daubert motions challenging the admissibility of the opposing side’s expert reports.
 Judges often advise parties to carefully tailor their submissions related to class certification to focus on the key points necessary to either certify or deny certification so that they do not drown the judge in paperwork that she or he may not have a chance to thoroughly read.
 Parties can also request to present an economics tutorial to the court or ask to have the economists from both sides testify as part of the class certification hearing to help the judge understand the economic modelling employed.

-1 Eva W Cole and Sean D Meenan are partners at Winston & Strawn LLP.
-They would like to thank Winston & Strawn associates Mulan Cui, Zachary E Sproull, Matthew H Doyle, and Lauren E Duxstad for their assistance in drafting this chapter.
+1 Eva W Cole and Jeffrey J Amato are partners at Winston & Strawn LLP.
+Sean D Meenan co-authored the original version of this chapter in 2019.
+The authors would like to thank Winston & Strawn associate Zachary E Sproull for his assistance in updating this chapter.

 2 See Wal-Mart Stores, Inc. v.
 Dukes, 564 U.S. 338 (2011); Comcast Corp. v.
 Behrend, 569 U.S. 27, 33-34 (2013).